starlit-nox/reading-notes/301/Class15/classnotes_15.md

 **What is OpenID?**

-- OpenID works as an authenicator.
+- OpenID works as an authenticator.
 It serves as a single sign-in, vouching for the identities of users.

 -----------------